While Plecos and Snails tend to get most of the attention when we talk about algae eaters there are a number of other options for your aquarium!

 Additional hard surfaces like rocks, driftwood, and of course, aquarium glass, are perfect for fostering algae and biofilms in an Otocinclus tank.

-Algae is the main component of the diet of wild Otocinclus, along with bacteria and other microorganisms that form the biofilms that accumulate on surfaces in nature.
+Algae is the main component of the diet of wild Otocinclus catfish, along with bacteria and other microorganisms that form the biofilms that accumulate on surfaces in nature.

 - Hikari Mini Algae Wafers .77oz